spywhere/plug.nvim/README.md

 - (deprecated) `needs`: Due to its niche usages and how easy it could be implemented, `needs` extension will be removed in the future release.
+- (deprecated) Due to a different variation of an upgrade command for each backend, upgrade command injection will be removed in the future release.

 ### 2023-09-29